-6. Physical exercise in an open space or for a pet’s needs; individually or up to 2 people.
-In the latter case, a minimum distance of 1.5 meters must be kept at all times.
+6. Physical exercise in an open space or for a pet’s needs; individually or up to 2 people (with a minimum distance of 1.5 meters kept at all times).

-People returning to their permanent places of residence are also being exempt.
-Citizens leaving their home are required to carry their ID or passport, as well as some type of attestation depending on the purpose of travel.
-The webpage https://forma.gov.gr/ was created, providing instructions in reference to the Lockdown and the 2 types of movement permits that individuals must have with them at all times, should they need to leave their home.
-These are:
+People returning to their permanent places of residence were exempt.
+Citizens leaving their home were required to carry their ID or passport, as well as some type of attestation depending on the purpose of travel.
+The webpage https://forma.gov.gr/ was created, providing instructions in reference to the Lockdown and the 2 types of movement permits that individuals were to have with them at all times, should they needed to leave their home.
+These were:

 Work Commute Permit for Employees (Type A)

-For commuting to and from the workplace at working hours the movement permit is fixed and is provided under the personal responsibility of the signatory by the employer or the legal representative thereof, or in the case of a freelancer or self-employed, themselves.
+For commuting to and from the workplace at working hours the movement permit was provided under the personal responsibility of the signatory, by the employer or the legal representative thereof, or in the case of a freelancer or self-employed, themselves.

 Extraordinary Movement Permit (Type B)

-In order to issue a single-use extraordinary movement permit (type B), there are three options available: through a free SMS text message to the number 13033, through a printed one-time single-use movement permit, or through a signed handwritten declaration.
+In order to issue a single-use extraordinary movement permit (type B), three options were available: through a free SMS text message to the number 13033, through a printed one-time single-use movement permit, or through a signed handwritten declaration.

-The information needed includes name, home address, time of departure from home, and specific reason for transport that falls under one of the exceptions.
+The required information included name, home address, time of departure from home, and specific reason for transport, in accordance with the special provisions and exceptions.
 Members of the government and Parliament as well as all Health, Civil Protection, Law Enforcement and Armed Forces personnel were excluded from the measure.
-The Hellenic Police, the Municipal Police, the Hellenic Coast Guard and the National Transparency Authority are required to enforce the restrictions and issue fines of 150€ for each offense.
+The Hellenic Police, the Municipal Police, the Hellenic Coast Guard and the National Transparency Authority were required to enforce the restrictions and issue fines of 150€ for each offense.

-On the same day, it was also announced that daytime public transport services will be limited, ensuring, however, sufficient service during business hours.
-Journeys by car are only permitted for the specific exemptions, and the driver may only have one passenger in the vehicle.
+On the same day, it was also announced that daytime public transport services would be reduced, ensuring, however, sufficient service during business hours.
+Journeys by car were only permitted for the specific exemptions.

 On April 7, the government announced further restrictions on travel by land, sea and air until April 27 as part of the efforts to contain the spread of Covid-19 during Easter.
-People at airports, ports, railway stations and intercity bus stations will only be allowed to travel if they are carrying income tax documentation certifying that their permanent residence is their intended destination.
-Furthermore, travelers will not be allowed to return from their destination until the measures cease to apply (April 27).
-Those caught violating the rules will incur a 300€ fine –double the initial fine– while their license plates will be removed for 60 days.
-In addition, up to April 27, islanders will only be allowed to travel from small to larger islands within the same municipality for visits only to pharmacies, doctors, supply stores and banks (if electronic transactions are not possible).
+People at airports, ports, railway stations and intercity bus stations were only allowed to travel by carrying income tax documentation certifying that their permanent residence is their intended destination.
+Furthermore, travelers were not allowed to return until measures ceased to apply (April 27).
+Those caught violating the rules incurred a 300€ fine –double the initial fine– while their license plates were removed for 60 days.
+In addition, up to April 27, islanders were only allowed to travel from small to larger islands within the same municipality for visits exclusively to pharmacies, doctors, supply stores and banks (if electronic transactions were not possible).